 Despite promising research, there is neither a cure for Parkinson's disease (PD) nor medications that can reverse its course.
 But there can be.

 We can make research more efficient and effective by ensuring that people with Parkinson's and care partners are primary partners in research alongside scientists, industry and government.
-Our signature national patient engagement in research program, Parkinson's Advocates in Research (PAIR), makes this partnership a reality by bringing together the people who live with Parkinson's and the people developing new treatments.
+Our signature national patient engagement in research program, Parkinson's Foundation Research Advocates (formerly PAIR), makes this partnership a reality by bringing together the people who live with Parkinson's and the people developing new treatments.

 - People with Parkinson’s and care partners must apply to be a Research Advocate.
 Applications usually open yearly in the first half of the year.
 We are looking for people with an interest in research and a willingness to work with researchers on a variety of projects.